DriveQuantPublic/flutter-drivekit/packages/drivekit_trip_simulator/flutter_drivekit_trip_simulator/README.md

 To use this plugin, you need to have an ApiKey from DriveQuant.
 If you don't have one, please [contact us](https://info.drivequant.com/contact/).
 Then, you need to install the flutter_drivekit_core plugin and follow the instructions to specify the ApiKey and the UserId.

-Now, you can configure the Drivekit Core with the options you want, and start using the Drivekit Trip Simulator plugin.
+Now, you can configure the DriveKit Core with the options you want, and start using the DriveKit Trip Simulator plugin.
 For example, you can start trip simulator with the following code:

 ```dart
 DriveKitTripSimulator.start(PresetTrip.shortTrip);